grantsewell/misc-scripts/README.md

 -- This script will query the Blue Coat WebPulse website and return the categorization of a URL.
 It can be run actively against a single URL, or referencing a line break separated list.
 Includes throttling and error checking controls.

 debian_install.sh
 -- This script completes default installation activities for a Debian virtual machine running on VMWare ESXi.
-Works on Debian v6+
+Works on Debian v6+.
+** Update after 9/7/22 includes secure repo updates for Debian Bullseye.
+Comment out these lines if you are using an older version.

 Run using: `bash <(curl -s -L http://debian.x01.us)`